- UB Anderson Gallery

 Believing that he could have the best of both worlds—run a gallery in New York City and raise a family in Western New York—Anderson commuted between New York and Buffalo for many years.
 “When I first saw the abandoned school building that would become my Buffalo gallery, located in the student residential section near UB, I bought it with the intention of sharing it with the university,” he says.

 Anderson converted the building into a state-of-the-art exhibition space and managed it as a commercial gallery beginning in 1991 before donating it to the University at Buffalo in 2000.
-His gift also included a collection of 1,200 works of art, extensive archives from the Martha Jackson and David Anderson galleries, and a trust to assist with exhibition and gallery support.
+His gift also included a collection of 1,200 works of art, extensive archives from the Martha Jackson and David Anderson galleries, and an endowment to assist with exhibition and gallery support.